Polynomial Equations: Theory and Practice: Computational methods

 The work behind the final command is a Gr\"obner basis computation. \end{example}

-\begin{remark} In a numerical setting, it is better to use \emph{border bases} or more general bases to avoid the amplification of rounding errors.
-Border bases use basis elements $b_i$ for $B$ whose elements satisfy a connectedness property, see for instance \cite{mourrain1999new} for details.
+\begin{remark} In a numerical setting, it is better to use \emph{border bases} or more general bases to avoid amplifying rounding errors.
+Border bases use basis elements $b_i$ for $B$ whose elements satisfy a connectedness property.
+See, for instance, \cite{mourrain1999new} for details.
 They do not depend on a monomial order.
 For a summary and comparison between Gr\"obner bases and border bases, see \cite[Sections 3.3.1, 3.3.2]{telen2020thesis}.
-Recently, in truncated normal form algorithms, bases are selected adaptively by numerical linear algebra routines, such as QR decomposition with optimal column pivoting or singular value decomposition.
+Nowadays, bases are selected adaptively by numerical linear algebra routines, such as QR decomposition with optimal column pivoting or singular value decomposition.
 This often yields a significant improvement in terms of accuracy.
-See for instance Section 7.2 in \cite{telen2018stabilized}. \end{remark}
+See, for instance, Section 7.2 in \cite{telen2018stabilized}. \end{remark} \end{important}